In today’s post, we’re going to talk about product knowledge vs. people skills in network marketing.

 It’s one thing that EVERY top earner has in common.
 I learned this lesson the hard way.
 Here is the advice:

-The people who make the most amount of money in this industry are “people experts” not “product experts.”
+The people who make the most amount of money in this industry are people experts not product experts.

 The people who are great at this industry realize that their real product is PEOPLE, not the company’s product line.
 The more you learn and know about the products, the worse you will do in the business.
 That’s how I feel anyway.

 We are not in the product business.
 We are in the people business.
 We build people and people build the business.
+Never forget that.

-You need a good product line at a fair price.
 You need a MINIMAL understanding of the products, and how they can benefit others, but please do not become overly obsessed with learning every little detail about the products.
 Trust me, the ingredients of your products are NOT what influences people to buy or join.
 You do!

 From this day forward, start working on your people skills.

 Read books like “The Five Love Languages” and “How to Win Friends and Influence People.”
 Listen to tapes about people skills.
 Attend events that will teach you new skills.

 Even better, spend time BUILDING UP YOUR OWN PEOPLE.
 Speak belief into them until they believe in themselves.
 Train them to develop their people skills.
 Help your team members become better people and better leaders.

 At the end of the day this really is a personal development business with a compensation plan attached to it.
 For your business to grow you must grow.